nikolaussucher/biology-text/docs/reproductive_system 9.md

 Most other vertebrates have generally similar reproductive systems consisting of gonads, ducts, and openings.
 However, there is a great diversity of physical adaptations as well as reproductive strategies in every group of vertebrates.

 Vertebrates share key elements of their reproductive systems.
 They all have gamete-producing organs known as gonads.
 In females, these gonads are then connected by oviducts to an opening to the outside of the body, typically the cloaca, but sometimes to a unique pore such as a vagina or intromittent organ.

 The human reproductive system includes the male reproductive system which functions to produce and deposit sperm; and the female reproductive system which functions to produce egg cells, and to protect and nourich the fetus until birth.
 Humans have a high level of sexual differentiation.
 In addition to differences in nearly every reproductive organ, there are numerous differences in typical secondary sex characteristics.

 Most mammal reproductive systems are similar, however, there are some notable differences between the non-human mammals and humans.
 For instance, most male mammals have a penis which is stored internally until erect, and most have a penis bone or baculum.
 Additionally, males of most species do not remain continually sexually fertile as humans do.
 Like humans, most groups of mammals have descended testicles found within a scrotum, however, others have descended testicles that rest on the ventral body wall, and a few groups of mammals, such as elephants, have undescended testicles found deep within their body cavities near their kidneys.

 The reproductive system of marsupials is unique in that the female has two vaginae, both of which open externally through one orifice but lead to different compartments within the uterus; males usually have a two-pronged penis, which corresponds to the females' two vaginae.
 Marsupials typically develop their offspring in an external pouch containing teats to which their newborn young (joeys) attach themselves for post uterine development.
 Also, marsupials have a unique prepenial scrotum.
 The 15mm (5/8 in) long newborn joey instinctively crawls and wriggles the several inches (15 cm), while clinging to fur, on the way to its mother's pouch.

-The uterus and vagina are unique to mammals with no homologue in birds, reptiles, amphibians, or fish.[citation needed] In place of the uterus the other vertebrate groups have an unmodified oviduct leading directly to a cloaca, which is a shared exit-hole for gametes, urine, and feces.
+The uterus and vagina are unique to mammals with no homologue in birds, reptiles, amphibians, or fish.
+In place of the uterus the other vertebrate groups have an unmodified oviduct leading directly to a cloaca, which is a shared exit-hole for gametes, urine, and feces.
 Monotremes (i.e. platypus and echidnas), a group of egg-laying mammals, also lack a uterus and vagina, and in that respect have a reproductive system resembling that of a reptile.

 Male and female birds have a cloaca, an opening through which eggs, sperm, and wastes pass.
 Intercourse is performed by pressing the lips of the cloacae together, which is sometimes known as intromittent organ which is known as a phallus that is analogous to the mammals' penis.
 The female lays amniotic eggs in which the young fetus continues to develop after it leaves the female's body.
 Unlike most vertebrates female birds typically have only one functional ovary and oviduct.
 As a group, birds, like mammals, are noted for their high level of parental care.